Nancy Boyda: Elections

 Boyda challenged Ryun again in 2006.
 The district was low on both national parties' political radars.
 Boyda was helped by the successful re-election bid of Governor Kathleen Sebelius, who won 57% to 40%.
 Ryun was a strongly conservative Republican and the Republican Party of Kansas had been rife with infighting between conservatives and moderates; moderate Republicans seem to have defected to both Sebelius and Boyda.
 There was also the issue of Ryun's purchase of a Washington, D.C. townhouse from Tom DeLay associates at a price well below market value.
-She defeated Ryun by 51% to 47%.
+She defeated Ryun by 51% to 47% in an upset.